graetzer/Achtung-die-Kurve-WS/README.markdown

-This is a simple clone of Achtung die Kurve with Multiplayer support.
-Versions for iOS and Android will follow.
+This is a simple javascript clone of the DOS classic "Achtung die Kurve" with Multiplayer support through websockets.
+Versions for iOS and Android will follow shortly.